PhiTux/schoco/README.md

 ## Main-features

 - Web-based IDE for Java-Programming (Java 8), which is fully functional to Java <ins>except</ins> UIs (obviously), writing files to disk, accessing the internet and a few others.
 The restrictions are needed for security reasons and are provided by Java's security manager.
-- Each user can create private projects and teachers can convert their projects into homework, which are then editable by the pupils of the selected course.
+- Each user can create private projects and teachers can convert their projects into assignments, which are then editable by the pupils of the selected course.
-- Pupils directly see coding-homework when logging in and they can code, compile, run and test their homework completely online without the need of an offline installation of the JRE or any other software.
+- Pupils directly see coding-assignments when logging in and they can code, compile, run and test their assignments completely online without the need of an offline installation of the JRE or any other software.
-- JUnit for automatic testing of the homework - the newest test-result (percent of how many JUnit-Tests passed successfully) of pupils is directly visible to the teacher.
+- JUnit for automatic testing of the assignment - the newest test-result (percent of how many JUnit-Tests passed successfully) of pupils is directly visible to the teacher.
 - Teachers can open pupils solutions with a single click and show/compare them at the beamer in the classroom without the necessity of sending directories or files.
 - After a configurable start-date, pupils can see the solution of the teacher and compare it with their own solution.
-- Pupils can only open their own project or homework - no possibility to open the homework-solution of your best buddy.
+- Pupils can only open their own project or assignment - no possibility to open the assignment-solution of your best buddy.
 That's first because of privacy-reasons and second to minimize copying from others.
 - Schoco is available in english and german language.
 Other languages can be added easily, see [here](./frontend/src/locales/).